Learn about the many benefits of pellet grills and why you should add one to your outdoor kitchen. Read on to learn about the pellet grill advantage.

 No pellet grill is complete without the ability to cook on high heat in true grilling fashion.
 Pellet grills now reach temperatures comparable to many gas grills and can cook steaks and side dishes in just minutes while infusing them with a clean, smoking flavor.

-Cold smoking is a great feature offered on some pellet grills.
+Cold smoking is a great feature offered on many pellet grills.
 Cold smoking is ideal for smoking salmon, bacon, and cheese and often stays between 65 and 85 degrees Fahrenheit.

-You Can Direct Sear On Many Pellet Grills
+You can Direct Sear with Many Pellet Grills

 Many pellet grills have special attachments that allow you to adjust the heat panels so you can expose your food directly to the flames for searing meat and vegetables.
 Other grills offer a designated sear zone side burner.